AUTOMATED SEAM WELDING (ASW)

 An AVC (Arc Voltage Control) Module is added to provide the weld head with automatic arc standoff.
 The module provides automatic height adjustments to maintain a consistent arc voltage throughout the entire weld, including automatic adjustments on multi-pass welds.

-ELEVATING SEAM WELDER
+ELEVATING AUTOMATED SEAM WELDING

 This version utilizes the same mandrel and seam welder bed construction as the External version, so the material thickness and clamping capacities are the same.
-Elevating Seam Welding Machines are built-to-order, so please contact us to discuss your needs and specifications.
+Elevating Automated Seam Welding Machines are built-to-order, so please contact us to discuss your needs and specifications.

 PART LOADING CART